leandrocp/mdex/STREAMING_API.md

 ## Id rules

-There is at most one open chunk.
+There is one source range at the tail that has not reached a later block boundary.
+Earlier ranges keep their ids, but their ASTs may still change.

 For this input: